What 5 Kilograms of Broccoli in a Pill Do to Blood Sugar Levels?

 Doctors always tell us to eat more greens, but it turns out they could soon start prescribing broccoli.
-It was discovered that a powder which contains concentrated extract from broccoli could be extremely beneficial for people with type 2 diabetes.
+It was discovered that a powder which contains concentrated extract from broccoli could be extremely beneficial for those with type 2 diabetes.

-Research showed that the extract lowered blood glucose levels by up to ten percent in those with type 2 diabetes.
+Research showed that the extract lowered blood glucose levels in participants with the chronic condition by up to ten percent.

 When insulin regulation is abnormal it leads to high blood glucose levels, which, in turn, raise the risk of kidney problems, blindness, and heart attacks.

-Patients with type 2 diabetes usually take metformin to help control their blood sugar levels.
-But, around 15% of them can’t take this diabetes drug because of kidney damage risk.
+Patients usually take metformin to help control their blood sugar levels.
+But, around 15% of them can’t take this drug because of kidney damage risk.

-Broccoli sprouts contain sulforaphane, a chemical known to reduce blood sugar levels in rats with diabetes.
+Broccoli sprouts contain sulforaphane, a chemical known to reduce blood sugar levels in rats with type 2 diabetes.
 A team of researchers from the University of Gothenburg in Sweden wondered if that could be true for people.

 As researchers say, the concentration of the chemical given was around a hundred times that found naturally in the green vegetable.
 In other words, it was the same as consuming 5kg of broccoli a day.

-They can’t wait to bring it to patients after seeing that it’s able to lower blood glucose up to 10% – a reduction which is enough to cut the risk of diabetes complications like kidney disease, vision problems.
+They can’t wait to bring it to patients after seeing that it’s able to lower blood glucose up to 10% – a reduction which is enough to cut the risk of complications like kidney disease, vision problems.

 Further studies discovered that sulforaphane and metformin reduce blood glucose in different ways.
 Metformin increases insulin sensitivity, so cells take more excess glucose out of the bloodstream.

-On the other hand, the chemical suppresses liver enzymes which trigger secretion of glucose, thus reducing blood glucose levels.
+On the other hand, the chemical suppresses liver enzymes which trigger the secretion of glucose, thus reducing blood glucose levels.